 （Alt - Chemical content of solder ）

-Lead base solders are cheaper than lead-free solders.
-However, one can use silver, bismuth, and other compounds to get desired properties.
-Silver coated solders are expensive but provide more strength than tin.
-Bismuth based solders are also costly.
-It is primarily due to their ability to operate at low temperatures.
+Silver-coated solders are expensive but provide more strength than tin.
+Bismuth-based solders are also costly.
+This is primarily due to their ability to operate at low temperatures.

 （Soldering an electronic circuit board）